DavidMartinez16/Natural-Language-Processing/README.md

 This projects uses different datasets that contain some reviews with the respective sentiment or label ( 1 - Positive, 0 - Negative ), such as Amazon Reviews, IMDB Reviews and Yelp Reviews.
 The tested model was a Linear Support Vector Machine, getting an 77.6 % Accuracy.

 ## Spam Text Classification

+The use of mobile phones has skyrocketed in the last decade leading to a new area for junk promotions from disreptable marketers.
+People innocently give out their mobile phone numbers while utilizing day to day services and are then flooded with spam promotional messages.

+In this project I create a classifier or SMS messages using different Machine Learning models, understand why this is an important area in the Natural Language Processing